Approver(s):

 Use a Passphrase Code

 A passphrase code can be used in conjunction with the previous method simply by substituting letters for numbers or symbols.
-Combining these methods will make it easy to incorporate and meet the password complexity requirements.
+Combining these methods will make it easy to incorporate meeting the password complexity requirements.

 • Use a phrase that is easy to remember.